Immigration New Zealand (INZ) have announced the long awaited policy changes for both the Investor 1 (Plus) Category and the Investor (2) Category.

 Existing applicants, or new applicants prior to May 2017, who intended to keep or establish standard bond portfolios, may consider establishing acceptable investments that hold a minimum of 25% in growth-orientated investments to potentially unlock the new physical requirement flexibility.
 Investment advisers should now actively raise this for consideration with existing and potential Plus clients.

-Investor 2 Category – Major Changes and Hidden Process Risk
+Investor 2 Category – major changes and hidden process eisk

 There have been substantial changes to the Investor 2 Category which are summarised along with our change notations, as follows: